 Two keys to successful homeschool co-op Spanish

-I am the curriculum specialist in charge of developing Stories Online here at Calico Spanish, but I am also a mom to three young kids.
+I am the curriculum specialist in charge of developing Stories here at Calico Spanish, but I am also a mom to three young kids.
 For the last few years, we participated in a homeschool co-op that met once a week.
 At the co-op, I taught Spanish.
-For my younger age group (K-4th grade), I used the Calico Spanish Stories Online program.
-As I’ve taught the program, I’ve identified two strategies that have helped set us up for success with Stories Online in a homeschool co-op.
+For my younger age group (K-4th grade), I used the Calico Spanish Stories program.
+As I’ve taught the program, I’ve identified two strategies that have helped set us up for success with Stories in a homeschool co-op.

 Co-op Key 1: Streamline the lesson plans.

 Time for a few background details.
-Stories Online currently features three levels, with a fourth just about to release:
+Stories currently features three levels, with a fourth just about to release:

 - Level A: “I Am Special”